NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 In this lesson, we examine a sample Service Fabric stateless service application.
 We review the coding patterns that are utilized and required for the exam.

+Deploy a Service Fabric Application from Visual Studio:

+In this lesson, we deploy our service fabric application from visual studio to our service fabric cluster.
+We then examine its deployment and give it a run in Azure.